 Sausage and Mushroom Frittata

-These Italian open-face omelets are lighter than their American cousins since they're less likely to be loaded with cheese and more likely to be stuffed with vegetables.
+These Italian open-faced omelets are lighter than their American cousins because they're less likely to be loaded with cheese and more likely to be stuffed with vegetables.
 You're going to want to make this mushroom and sausage frittata recipe all the time.

 Get our recipe for Sausage and Mushroom Frittata.